R-luiz/tile-puzzle/README.md

    - Use keyboard to type numbers (2-20 range)
    - Press Tab to switch between fields
    - Press Enter or click "Start Game" to begin
-3. **View Puzzle** - Enjoy your image subdivided into tiles
+3. **Solve the Puzzle** - The puzzle starts shuffled - drag tiles to swap and recreate the image
+   - Click and hold a tile to start dragging
+   - Drag it over another tile and release to swap positions
+   - Use the Solution button or Space key to see which tiles are correctly placed
-   - Press ESC to return to the menu
+   - Press S to shuffle again, R to restart
+   - Victory screen appears when puzzle is solved!

 ## Adding Your Own Images